21 best bedroom paint colors for a restful and serene decor

 What is the most peaceful color for a bedroom?

-"The most important thing is to select a color you can relax in - something you can fall asleep in and be happy to wake up to – so that could be dark or light – both work," says Patrick O’Donnell, Color Ambassador for Farrow & Ball (opens in new tab).
+Bedrooms can be painted dark and light, depending on your own personal preference.
+However, Patrick O’Donnell, Color Ambassador for Farrow & Ball offers his advice for making that choice, saying: "The most important thing is to select a color you can relax in - something you can fall asleep in and be happy to wake up to – so that could be dark or light – both work."

 "South-facing bedrooms full of natural light are ideal when enhanced with lighter colors on the walls.
 Whereas north-facing rooms lack natural light.
 These spaces can often be challenging to decorate, so embrace the light limitations and create a cocooning environment with something dark.

-"Deep greens such as Bancha (opens in new tab) help create a symbiosis between the interior and exterior, especially if you are fortunate to look out over nature.
-Or even more bold colors, such as Railings (opens in new tab), can work very successfully."
+"Deep greens such as Bancha help create a symbiosis between the interior and exterior, especially if you are fortunate to look out over nature.
+Or even bolder colors, such as Railings, can work very successfully."

 Alison Davidson has been working as an interiors and lifestyle journalist for over 30 years.
 She has been Homes and Gardens Editor of Woman & Home magazine and Interiors Editor of House Beautiful magazine, she has also freelanced and worked for most of the interiors magazines at one time or another.
 She is currently embracing the move to digital using the same knowledge and expertise to produce high quality features for an online audience.